Rohingya minor girl ‘trafficking’ case: J&K High Court seeks information from state govt

-The Rohingya Crisis that erupted in 2015 in Myanmar witnessed the surge of crimes and grave human rights violations ranging from rape, murder, arson and other mass atrocities covering a broad spectrum of offences committed against the people belonging to the Rohingya minority community of the country.
+The 2015 Rohingya crisis which erupted in Myanmar saw crimes and grave human rights violations ranging from rape, murder, arson and other mass atrocities covering a broad spectrum of offences committed against the people belonging to the minority community of the country.

-She was abducted and illegally taken to Bangladesh against her will from where she was later sold to a man from Saliya in Anantnag district of Kashmir for Rs.
-80,000.
+She was abducted and illegally taken to Bangladesh against her will from where she was later sold to a man from Saliya in Anantnag district of Kashmir for Rs 80,000.
 The maternal uncle of the minor, Muhammad Firoz Maungdaw, represented by his counsel advocate Shah Faisal approached the court and filed a petition in 2016 in this regard.
 The investigation process ensued in 2016 to look into the matter.

 The minor’s maternal uncle belonged to the Rakian district, Myanmar but currently resides in Delhi as a refugee.
 The Jammu and Kashmir Mission director and Integrated Child Protection Scheme (ICPS) have been directed by the court to track and delineate the orders of transfer of custody of the victim.

 The Union Home Ministry has accorded to the victim a one year visa in accordance with the court directions.
 The court has authorized the Delhi Commission for Protection of Child Rights (DCPRC) to oversee the victim’s stay at Delhi with her maternal uncle.